A Little About the World-Famous Windsor Castle

 You simply cannot visit Windsor without a visit to the Castle, which has been home to British Kings and Queens for the last 1000 years.

 “Look out for the flag!
 When the King is in residence the Royal Standard flag flies from the Round Tower.”

-Surrounded by stunning parkland teeming with deer, the Castle is still very much a working royal palace and regularly hosts ceremonial and state occasions, including official visits from Heads of State.
-Many Banquets have been held in St George’s Hall which can seat 160 guests.
+Surrounded by stunning parkland, the Castle is still very much a working royal palace and regularly hosts ceremonial and state occasions, including official visits from Heads of State.
+Many banquets have been held in St George’s Hall which can seat 160 guests.

 Admission price includes entrance to the stunning State Apartments, which form the centrepiece of the Castle and are furnished with some of the finest works of art from the Royal Collection.
 The State Apartments were destroyed during the fire of 1992 and have been completely restored.
 These are open throughout the year and close only for State events.

 The Dolls’ House, built for Queen Mary by Sir Edwin Lutyens and completed in 1924, shouldn’t be missed.
 Visitors are able to walk around the dolls’ house and enjoy the minute replication of the Castle rooms.